Turskyi/ethical_scanner/README.md

 We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.

-- ### Dependent Functions.
+- ### Dependent Functions

-If one function calls another, they should be vertically close, and the caller should be **_above_** the callee, if at all possible.
+If one function calls another, they should be vertically close, and the caller should be **_above_** the callee, if possible.

 - ### Use Descriptive Names